AdobeDocs/experience-manager-64.en/help/release-notes/assets.md

 * **Reporting improvements**: Three OOTB reports are available: downloads, publish and link-shares.
 * **DRM-based restrictions**: After a licensed asset expires, it is no longer available for download from Brand Portal.

-## AEM Desktop App {#aem-desktop-app}
+## AEM desktop app {#aem-desktop-app}

-AEM Desktop App has been updated to Version 1.8, which is compatible with AEM 6.4.
-The full list of changes for AEM Desktop App is provided in a dedicated [AEM Desktop App release notes](https://helpx.adobe.com/experience-manager/desktop-app/release-notes.html) document.
+AEM Desktop App has been updated to version 1.8, which is compatible with AEM 6.4.
+The full list of changes for AEM desktop app is provided in a dedicated [AEM Desktop App release notes](https://helpx.adobe.com/experience-manager/desktop-app/release-notes.html) document.
-Here is a list of AEM Desktop App highlights added since AEM 6.3 was released:
+Here is a list of AEM desktop app highlights since AEM 6.3 was released:

 * Ability to upload hierarchical folders in the background.
 * UI to monitor asset uploads in the background.
 * Caching improvements, including a UI to manage caching parameters.
 * Broader support for AEM authentication configurations (SAML/SSO) and network proxy.
-* Supportability: easy access to logs from a UI.
+* Supportability: easy access to logs from user interface.
 * Improved stability and fixes for customer issues.

 For easier access to the documentation and best practices, the following documentation is available: